ucodery/gloss/README.md

   mapping), it is all done by getitem
 * One side of an enum mapping must be a string.
 Because member names are attributes they must follow Python identifier naming rules.
-In a Gloss, all keys may be any hashable object
+In a Gloss, all terms may be any hashable object

-## Shouldn't I just use a dict?
+## Differences from Dict
-While the classic dict solves some of limitations of using an Enum, primarily being mutable at runtime, looking up any value is O(n) and therefore so is updating, deleting, poping, etc that value.
-In a Gloss searching for any value is O(1) time, and updating that value (for example chaning the key it maps to) can be done in a single operation.
+While the classic dict solves some of the limitations of using an Enum, primarily being mutable at runtime, it is not a 1-1 mapping.

+* enforcing uniqueness among dict values is a lot of extra work
+* looking up a dict value is O(n).
+Therefore so is updating, deleting, popping, etc that value.
+Searching a Gloss for any term is O(1) time
+* updating any term in a Gloss takes a single operation